microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-activate.md

 Activate a [fileStorageContainer](../resources/filestoragecontainer.md) object.

 A **fileStorageContainer** object is created in an inactive state, as indicated by the **status** property.
 A container must be activated within 24 hours after creation, or it is automatically deleted.
 Upon activation, the value of the status property changes from `inactive` to `active`.

 A fileStorageContainer can be activated by calling the activate API or any API that updates or modifies the container or its content.
 For example, uploading a file to a container activates the container.

-The application calling this API must have write permission to fileStorageContainer for the respective container type.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see the [permissions reference](/graph/permissions-reference).
+The application that calls this API must have permissions to delete a fileStorageContainer for the respective container type.

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|